alingorgan/SVN-GIT/README.md

 # copy the latest SVN data into the git clone directory
 echo "Copying new data into ${GIT_CHECKOUT_DIR}" cd ${SVN_CHECKOUT_DIR}

+# copying this way will prevent the copy of hidden .git directories or .gitignore.
+# so every checkout preserves it's reference to it's own origin.
 cp -rf * ../${GIT_CHECKOUT_DIR}

 # check for any changes and commit